exponea/exponea-ios-sdk/Documentation/in-app-content-blocks.md

 ### Log Messages

-While troubleshooting in-app content block issues, you can useful information in the messages logged by the SDK at verbose log level.
+While troubleshooting in-app content block issues, you can find useful information in the messages logged by the SDK at verbose log level.
 Look for messages similar to the ones below:

 1. ```
     InAppCB: Placeholder ["placeholder"] has invalid state - action or message is invalid.